Betty Binns Fletcher: Early life and education

-Born in Tacoma, Washington to an attorney and his wife who were active New Deal Democrats, Elizabeth Binns wanted to be a lawyer from a young age.
+Born in Tacoma, Washington, to an attorney and his wife, both active New Deal Democrats, Elizabeth Binns wanted to be a lawyer from a young age.
 Her father sometimes allowed her to skip classes in order to watch him try cases; she graduated from the local public high school at age 16.
-She then attended Stanford University and graduated with a Bachelor of Arts degree in 1942 at the age of 19.
+She then attended Stanford University and graduated with a Bachelor of Arts degree in 1942 at age 19.
 Because so many men were away during World War II, Binns was admitted to the Stanford Law School, and completed one year before marrying Robert L. Fletcher, who was soon assigned to fly anti-aircraft blimps out of Lakehurst, New Jersey.
 They started a family, and moved back to Lakewood, Washington, after the war.
 With her parents' assistance in caring for their four young children (and renting out their own house to live in Lakewood), Fletcher resumed her legal education after a decade, now commuting to Seattle to study at the University of Washington School of Law.
 In 1956 she graduated at the top of her law school class, with a Bachelor of Laws.

 Private practice

 Despite graduating at the top of her class, Fletcher had difficulty finding a job with any Seattle law firm.
 Finally, Charles Horowitz of Preston Gates & Ellis (later K&L Gates) took a chance on her, and Fletcher eventually became a partner at the law firm and the first woman partner at any major Pacific Northwest law firm.
-Fletcher thus was in private practice in from 1956 to 1979, and earned a reputation for pragmatism.
+Fletcher thus was in private practice from 1956 to 1979, and earned a reputation for pragmatism.
 She was instrumental in expanding the firm's presence in Asia, and also inherited Horowitz's clients when he accepted a position on the Washington Supreme Court in 1975.
 Her clients included former United States Supreme Court Associate Justice William O. Douglas.
 Fletcher was an active member of the Washington State Bar Association and from 1972 to 1973 served as the first female president of the King County Bar Association.

 Federal judicial service

 Fletcher was nominated by President Jimmy Carter on July 12, 1979, to a new seat on the United States Court of Appeals for the Ninth Circuit, created by 92 Stat.
 1629.
 She was confirmed by the United States Senate on September 26, 1979, and received her commission the same day.
 Fletcher assumed senior status on November 1, 1998, after her son William A. Fletcher joined the Ninth Circuit bench.
 She died on October 22, 2012.

-Several of Fletcher's clerks were nominated to administrative and judicial positions during the Joe Biden administration, including Tiffany M. Cartwright, Kalpana Kotagal, Alison Nathan, and Jennifer Sung.
-Thus far Biden has nominated more judges who clerked for Fletcher than for any other judge.
+Several of Fletcher's clerks were nominated to administrative and judicial positions during the Joe Biden administration, including Tiffany Cartwright, Kalpana Kotagal, Alison Nathan, Jennifer Sung, and Nicole Berner.

-Notable opinions

-On the bench, Fletcher wrote opinions in areas such as employment discrimination, environmental law, Indian law, water rights, export restrictions on cryptography, obscenity on the internet, and discrimination on the basis of sexual orientation.